 During the first two weeks you will be introduced to Roman and Italian history, studying its fascinating political, religious and cultural development in relation to Europe.
-We will explore the city of Rome, enjoying its remarkable architecture, art and museums.
 During classes we will treat topics like the Roman Republic and its transition into imperial rule, ancient religion - including the birth of Christianity - and the Middle Ages that followed the fall of the Roman Empire and were characterized by religious and secular strive.
 After treating the Renaissance and Baroque period, we will even glimpse ahead shortly to Mussolini’s Rome.

-The next two weeks you will spend in the beautiful city of Utrecht, studying the history of Europe from a Dutch perspective.
+The next two weeks you will be studying the history of Europe from a Dutch perspective.
 We will study for example the Dutch Golden Age; the era spanning roughly the 17th century in which the Dutch became one of the world’s greatest maritime, economic and artistic world powers after rebelling against their Spanish rulers.
-As with the Rome course, Utrecht will provide you with a strongly interactive course programme, visiting several historical museums in Utrecht, the Rijksmuseum in Amsterdam and the thirteenth-century royal palace in The Hague where the Dutch government is seated today.
 This historical journey, which illuminates Europe from the Middle Ages to the end of the 19th century, will help you to understand the many social, historical, religious and cultural factors that came to shape modern Europe.